XiaotaoChen/model-quantization/doc/tools.md

 2. renaming parameter

-Export pytorch official resnet model to Detectron2 format as initilization model.
-Edit your own `mapping_from.txt` and `mapping_from.txt` file based on the naming space (which can be verbosed by above command)
+Export pytorch official resnet model to Detectron2 format as initialization model.
+Edit your own `mapping_from.txt` and `mapping_from.txt` file based on the naming space (which can be browsed by above command)
 ```
 python tools.py --keyword update[,raw]  --mf [weights/det-resnet50/mapping_from.txt] --mt [weights/det-resnet50/mapping_to.txt] --old [weights/pytorch-resnet50/resnet50-19c8e357.pth] --new [weights/det-resnet50/official-r50.pth]
 ```